ngsutils/ngsutils/README.md

 Checkout the code and run `build_deps.sh`.
 This will download and compile `pysam` (and optionally `Cython`, if needed).

+If you need read-only access use:
+`git clone git://github.iu.edu/mbreese/ngsutils.git`

 Requires
 ---
 * Python 2.6+